helske/seqHMM/README.md

 ![mixHMM2](https://github.com/helske/seqHMM/blob/master/Examples/mixHMM2.png)
 ![mixHMM3](https://github.com/helske/seqHMM/blob/master/Examples/mixHMM3.png)

-The most probable cluster for each individual is determined by the most probable path of hidden states.
-It is computed with the `mostProbablePath` function.

 ```
-# Computing most probable paths
-mpp <- mostProbablePath(trMHMM)
-# Assigning colours to hidden states
-attr(mpp$mpp, "cpal") <- colorpalette[[14]]
-# Number of individuals in each cluster
-table(mpp$cluster)
-# Cluster 1 Cluster 2 Cluster 3
-#       258      1236       281

 # Plotting observed sequences and most probable hidden states
 # Interactive plot, one cluster at a time
 mssplot(